We are working on returning to the Wyndham for the 2024-2025 NYE festival.

 Lampis has been fascinated by tango and continuously tries to expand his understanding of this complex art form.
 He strongly believes that appropriate music is a critical factor for an emotionally fulfilling evening of dancing and he aims to achieve exactly that with his music selections.
-He focuses on traditional music that brings the dancers on the dance floor keeping them there until the very end of the milonga.
-Lampis is a sought-after DJ and has been DJing festivals and major events from coast to coast in the USA as well as all in Europe and Asia.
+Lampis focuses on traditional music that brings the dancers on the dance floor keeping them there until the very end of the milonga.
+He is a sought-after DJ and has been DJing festivals and major events from coast to coast in the USA as well as all in Europe and Asia.

 Sabah “The Tango Yak”

 Sabah got addicted to Tango in the late nineties.
 It started with dancing and now it includes being a DJ.

 “…Tango music occupies my thoughts and energizes my spirit and I am in constant search for good music.
 Although I try to vary the music I play, I am heavily influenced by the style of dance in Buenos Aires as well as the music played at the milongas there so feel free to call me old fashioned.
 I live for Golden age music.
 The emotional impact of the music is what I look for in addition to the musicality.”

 Derek is one of the most requested DJs in Los Angeles.
 He consistently DJs in various milongas and practicas throughout Southern California, and has performed as a dancer for several notable events.

 “The music is an essential ingredient to creating a magical evening.
 My responsibility as a DJ is to create the energy that will allow every dancer to express themselves to their fullest ability.”

 When Olga took her first tango class she immediately discovered that this dance was a meaningful language with endless possibilities to create and interact.
 She became addicted to the dance and started collecting traditional and alternative tango music right away.